Treating Hearing Loss Can Prevent a Third of Dementia Cases

 Hearing loss is one of nine modifiable lifestyle factors for dementia

-In a study published in The Lancet, one of the world’s leading medical journals, it was written that “dementia is by no means an inevitable consequence” of aging.
+In a recently published study, researchers concluded that “dementia is by no means an inevitable consequence” of aging.
 However, they suggest that nine modifiable “lifestyle factors might reduce, or increase, an individual’s risk of developing dementia.”
 Ranked from highest risk to lowest, those modifiable lifestyle factors are:

 - Hearing loss